bkm-code/bkm-code/README.md

 - 👋 Hi, I’m @bkm-code
-- 👀 I’m interested in Front End Development, and mildly curious about Back End programming languages.
+- 👀 I’m interested in Front End Development, and mildly curious about Back End programming.
 - 🌱 I’m currently following the freecodecamp.org curriculum; learning Javascript, React-Redux & Typescript.
 - 💞️ I’m looking to collaborate on anything Javascript.
 I'm open to learning new technologies.
 - 📫 How to reach me: bridgit.k.mutinda@gmail.com